 How to Stop Computer Addiction

 If you or someone you love is addicted to computers than you’re probably wondering how it can be stopped.
 Computers are a regular asset in our lives used during work and school, regularly used at home and even used on the go.
 We encounter computers in all facets of our lives including many daily routines that we perform such as paying bills, working or researching an important topic for school.
-Because computers are such an important part of our everyday lives, it can be very difficult to stop using the computer if you are addicted.
+According to the US National Library of Medicine, because computers are such an important part of our everyday lives, it can be very difficult to stop using the computer if you are addicted.
 The easy access that we all have to computers can make overcoming a computer addiction that much more difficult.

 Fortunately, there is help available for those who suffer from this primarily behavioral condition.
 Computer addiction can be overcome through a series of behavioral therapy, cognitive therapy and social support.
 There are also some things that you can do for yourself or for someone you care about to help reduce the risk of a computer addiction or to overcome the addiction.